ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 ```

 **County:** County is a second-level political subdivision of a county,
 regardless of local labels.
-“Primorsky Krai” is a County in the Far
+"Primorsky Krai" is a County in the Far
 Eastern Federal District (a State) of Russia.
 Localities should be
 referenced to county, parish or equivalent political subdivision when
 possible.
 Note that administrative hierarchy rather than local